 Any content that is discriminatory based on gender, race, age and/or promotes hate or violence is prohibited.

-Usenet Group postings that violates our TOS
+Usenet Group postings that violate our TOS

 Green House Data reserves the right not to accept postings from newsgroups where we have actual knowledge that the content of the newsgroup violates the AUP.